Karthik7TR/Karthik_poc/README.md

 # Infrastructure
 Each implementer of the demo should have already deployed their infrastructure before following the Cumulus steps below.
-The database is multi-tennant and will be shared by all apps deployed.
+The database is multi-tennant and will be shared by all apps deployed, so you do not have to deploy that.

-The database for this app is located in [this Cloud IaC project.](https://git.sami.int.thomsonreuters.com/ccng/iac-dojo-ems-rds-infra).
+The database for this app is located in [this Cloud IaC project.](https://github.com/tr/cumulus_iac-sample-application-nodejs-rds).
-All other infrastructure is contained in [this Cloud IaC project.](https://git.sami.int.thomsonreuters.com/ccng/iac-dojo-ems-ecs-infra).
+All other infrastructure is contained in [this Cloud IaC project.](https://github.com/tr/cumulus_iac-sample-application-nodejs-ecs).
 For a typical app, the two would be in the same IaC project.
 However, to speed up demo times we separated out the database.
 It does so in these ways:
 * It takes about 20 minutes per environment to create an RDS instance.
 * No need for each member of a demo to deploy schemas.
 The proper way to do this is with the DB change pipeline which really deserves its own dojo!

 # Hands-On Cumulus Instructions
-In this workshop we will create all the resources necessary to use Project Cumulus.
-We will then create a pipeline that will deploy a sample application to the two environments previously created using Cloud IaC.
+You will have the opportunity to create Cumulus pipelines and use them to deploy an ECS backed application in a blue/green fashion.
+Please follow along with the videos linked to at the top of this page.
+The videos will go more in-depth into what you're doing than the written instructions.
 The files in this repo are all that you will need, however, we assume that the infrastructure has already been created.
-We will go through them one by one and when we do, we will need to modify some of the values in some of the files.
-We will walk you through this and explain the purpose of each file.  **Please** ask questions at any time and speak out if you need help or are unsure about something.
+If you have questions during this process, **Please** reach out to the Cumulus team on our [Teams Channel](https://teams.microsoft.com/l/channel/19%3ac72f735f407a48f1902ad18ad14f1265%40thread.skype/General?groupId=09374222-95d8-4cb6-bd1d-1bb9f8dfc625&tenantId=62ccb864-6a1a-4b5d-8e1c-397dec1a8258).
+There are no dumb questions!

 ## Prerequisites
 * [General prerequisites](https://thehub.thomsonreuters.com/docs/DOC-2914661)